dollarshaveclub/stickybits/README.md

 ### Thanks

 This plugin was heavily influenced by [Filament Group](https://www.filamentgroup.com/)'s awesome [Fixed-sticky](https://github.com/filamentgroup/fixed-sticky) jQuery plugin.
 Thanks to them for getting my mind going on this a while back.
 Thanks to [Peloton Cycle](https://github.com/pelotoncycle/)'s [Frame Throttle](https://github.com/pelotoncycle/frame-throttle) for an insightful solve for optimizing `frame throttling`.

+**Contributions:** Much browser and documentation debugging has be done by [kvanberendonck](https://github.com/kvanberendonck).
+Architecture discussions and Pull Request help has been provided by [Jacob Kelley](https://github.com/jakiestfu), [Brian Gonzalez](https://github.com/briangonzalez/), and [Matt Young](https://github.com/someguynamedmatt).
+It is much appreciated!

 ----